trinadhatmuri/Car-Insurance-Churn-Analysis/README.md

 ## Insights Deep Dive

 To start with 2022 has been the worst year for the nextGen Insurance.
+With the number of acquired customers equal to the number of churned customers, indicating a 100% churn rate.